-After the pandemic-induced sports drought, fans are mighty thirsty for fall college football.
+After the pandemic-induced sports drought, fans have been mighty thirsty for fall college football.
 Here in northeast Florida, there’s no bigger college football game than the storied Southern rivalry between Florida and Georgia.

 Normally each year when the big game between the Dawgs and Gators approaches, downtown Fernandina Beach and elsewhere around this barrier island is bustling with Georgia football fans.
 They arrive to enjoy local restaurants and bars, hit the beach and stay overnight for a few days at oceanfront condos, villas, and hotels.
 Or they stay at their second homes that many Georgians own on Amelia Island, FL.

 During these pandemic days, however, things will no doubt be different.
-Just how different the Georgia fan flow will be on Amelia Island and in Jacksonville this year, remains to be seen, since a lot is still in limbo.
+Just how different the Georgia fan flow will be on Amelia Island and in Jacksonville this year, remains to be seen.
 But it appears stadium capacity limits will mean far fewer fans will travel to northeast Florida for this fall game.

 TIAA Bank Field, Jacksonville, Florida

 The game is scheduled to be played Saturday, Nov.
 7, 2020 at its traditional venue in Jacksonville, FL, with the same kickoff time at 3:30 pm.
 It appears the Georgia Vs. Florida game will have about 17,000 fans at TIAA Bank Field.
-This number equates to 25% of total capacity, the current state guidelines for this type of stadium venue.
-Scott Stricklin, UF’s athletic director, reportedly had indicated this intent about a month ago (the same capacity limit for the NFL Jacksonville Jaguar games), according to The Florida Times-Union.
+This number equates to 25% of total capacity.
+Scott Stricklin, UF’s athletic director, reportedly had indicated this intent (the same capacity limit for the NFL Jacksonville Jaguar games), according to The Florida Times-Union.

 In the Sunshine State and neighboring Peach State, the Florida-Georgia game is always highly anticipated.
 But multiply the enthusiasm by ten here in northeast Florida where the game is traditionally played.
 It’s a huge event weekend that brings a big economic bang, as well.